withastro/astro/.changeset/brave-taxis-arrive.md

 ---
-'astro': minor
+'astro': patch
 ---

-Add more cli add package error message.
+Adds a warning if `astro add` fetches a package but returns a non-404 status